The Pros and Cons of Finding Private Investors

 While business loans can be great funding options, you’ll need to repay it regardless of if your business is successful or not.
 Outside investors understand and accept the risk that if your business plan fails, they can lose their money.
 If their investment goes south, you’re not responsible for repayment.

 2. Con: It Dilutes Your Share of Earnings

 In exchange for their investment, most investors expect a share of your profits.
-This limits your upside potential if your business is successful.
+This limits your upside potential if your business becomes successful.
 While sharing equity in your business may not prevent you from enjoying the fruits of your labor, you’ll want to ensure that your investors don’t eat up too much of your profit margin.
 If they do, this private investment won’t be beneficial to you in the long run.

 3. Pro: You Don’t Need a Proven Credit History

-Some small business lenders have strict credit and financial history requirements, which can make the application process grueling with no guarantee that you’ll be approved.
-In comparison, private investors are typically more concerned with the money you can make them in the future than what you’ve done in the past and are therefore willing to take on more risk than most loan providers.
+Some business lenders have strict credit and financial history requirements, which can make the application process grueling with no guarantee that you’ll be approved.
+In comparison, private investors are typically more concerned with the money you can make them in the future than what you’ve done in the past.
+Due to this, they’re willing to take on more risk than most loan providers.

 4. Con: The Stakes Are Higher

 Above all else, your investors are interested in making money.
 In exchange for taking on additional risk, they generally have higher performance requirements that can create a lot of pressure, especially if you’re not meeting them.

-5. Pro: It Gives You Access to Additional Expertise
+5. Pro: It Gives You Access to The Investors’ Expertise

-Many small business investors have extensive experience running companies and may even have specialized knowledge in your industry.
-Partnering with capable outside investors could enable you to learn from their expertise and leverage it to improve your chances of success.
-One Harvard Business School study found that new ventures backed by prominent angel investors experienced better outcomes and performance than startups that didn’t receive funding.
+Once you find investors, you can learn from their expertise and leverage it to improve your chances of success.
+One Harvard Business School study found that new ventures backed by prominent angel investors experienced better outcomes than startups that didn’t receive funding.

 6. Con: You May Lose Some Control